miguelbper/miguelbper.github.io/_posts/2023-03-22-js-2023-02-twenty-four-seven-four-in-one.md

     return num_components <= 1
 {% endhighlight %}

 We `accept` a candidate if the board is completely filled.
-Notice that since the candidate was never rejected, we know that every constraint is satisfied.
+Notice that if `accept` is called in the `solution` function, since the candidate was never rejected, we know that every constraint is satisfied.

 {% highlight python %}
 def accept(cm: Choices) -> bool: